- 2 carrots

 Prep: 20 mins | Cook: 15 mins

-1. Trim the carrots and courgette, then use a veg peeler to make ribbons (finely chop the middles).
+1. Trim the carrots and courgette, then use a veg peeler to shave them into ribbons (finely chop the middles when you've peeled down to them).
 Or, use a sharp knife to thinly slice the veg lengthways.
 Peel and thickly slice the red onion.
 Set aside.

 2. Zest and juice the orange.
 Peel and grate or crush the garlic.
 Whisk the orange zest, juice and garlic in a small bowl with plenty of salt and pepper.

 3. Warm a frying pan on a medium heat.
 When hot, tip in 1 tbsp of the flaked almonds.
 Toast for 2-3 mins till golden.
 Shake the pan every now and then.
 Tip into a bowl and set aside.